getify/Functional-Light-JS/ch3.md

 // [4,5,6,7,8]
 ```

-**Note:** Don't worry if you haven't seen `map(..)` before; we'll cover it in much more detail later in the book.
-For now, just know that it loops over an array calling a function to produce new values for a new array.

 The reason we can't pass `add(..)` directly to `map(..)` is because the signature of `add(..)` doesn't match the mapping function that `map(..)` expects.
 That's where partial application can help us: we can adapt the signature of `add(..)` to something that will match.

 ```js